 Ongoing, students schedule with their advisers

-As a CIS major, you should meet frequently with your advisers.
-Every semester, advisers complete progress forms to inform the CIS director of students’ progress.
-During the junior year, majors should use those meetings to design their thesis or capstone research plan.
+As a CIS major, you should meet frequently with your advisor(s).
+During the junior year, you should use those meetings to design your capstone or thesis research plan.
 You may also wish to discuss funding plans for research or travel related to your work as many CIS majors will use a portion or all of their summer after junior year to work on the senior projects.

 Grant Opportunities